Skip to content

 is_write_operation = query_upper.startswith(("INSERT", "CREATE", "UPDATE", "DELETE", "DROP", "ALTER"))

-# Need to escape single quotes in the query
+# Use dollar-quoting to avoid escaping issues with single quotes in the query

 if is_write_operation: